b3b/mbd/README.markdown

     make

 ## Install
 Need root privileges.
+Script will prepare and copy _mbd_ files to the target device.
-If option _without-bootloader_ is not set, script will install bootloader (Syslinux) on target device.
+If option _without-bootloader_ is not set, script will install the bootloader (Syslinux) on the target device.
+Else, if option _without-bootloader_ is used, script will suggest examples of bootloaders menu entries.
 Run

     make install